Single Sign On on the Paystack Dashboard

 ⚠️ Important to note: You must have at least one verified domain for SSO to remain active on your business.

-If the domain is invalid, you’ll will get an error message immediately.
+If the domain is invalid, you’ll get an error message immediately.

 Set up your ID Provider to work with Paystack